laravel/docs/pennant.md

 #### Customizing the Stored Feature Name

 By default, Pennant will store the feature class's fully qualified class name.
-If you would like to decouple the stored feature name from the application's internal structure you may specify a `$name` property on the feature class.
-The value of this property will be used in storage in place of the class name.
+If you would like to decouple the stored feature name from the application's internal structure, you may specify a `$name` property on the feature class.
+The value of this property will be stored in place of the class name:

 ```php
 <?php